theviderlab/ia-bootcamp-2005/frontend/docs/README.md

     - Shows confirmation dialog before executing.
     - Generates new session ID.
     - Clears chat interface.
+    - **⚠️ Note**: Clears conversation history from ALL sessions (not just current).
+This is by design as the system works with one active session at a time.
   - **Delete All** (💀 skull icon): Nuclear option - deletes ALL data and restores system to initial state.
-    - Shows strong warning dialog with confirmation input (type "DELETE" to confirm).
+    - Shows strong warning dialog with confirmation input (must type "DELETE" exactly - case-sensitive).
     - Deletes:
       - All short-term memory (conversation buffers)
       - All long-term memory (semantic, episodic, profile, procedural)
       - All RAG documents and vectors (Pinecone)
       - All session data (MySQL database)
     - Restores system to factory settings.
+    - **Important**: This is irreversible - no backups are created.
 - **Style**: Minimalist, low profile.
 Active tab highlighted.
 Action buttons are icon-only with tooltips.

 ### 2. Main Layout (Left Panel - Chat)